algosup/2023-2024-project-5-flutter-team-8/README.md

 ## Project Overview

 Adopte un Candidat is a recruitment app available on mobile and desktop platforms.
-Its aim is to change the way how people are recruited, basing the criteria on soft skills rather than hard skills and diplomas.
+It aims to change the way how people are recruited, basing the criteria on soft skills rather than hard skills and diplomas.
 It has been requested by the company "We Are Evolution.", wants to renew the process of recruiting people.

 Consequently, in this project, we are going to use Flutter, a language standardizing development among all the platforms targeted by the product.